 Please note: This programme is not open in 2019.

-Are you working in an adult learning environment, and want to improve your knowledge of educational and professional development and educational research issues?
-As a prospective student you may be teaching in a tertiary organisation, teaching evening classes, working at a private training establishment, supporting adult refugees as they learn English or be involved in training and professional development within your company/organisation.
-The Graduate Diploma in Higher Education helps you work with and educate adults, whether you're a lecturer, manager or support staff.
-You will expand your expertise in adult teaching, as well as your understanding of educational development, learning technologies and educational research.
+Are you working in an adult learning environment, and want to improve your knowledge of educational and professional development, and educational research issues?
+You may be teaching in a tertiary organisation, teaching evening classes, working at a private training establishment, supporting adult refugees as they learn English, or be involved in training and professional development within your company/organisation.
+The Graduate Diploma in Higher Education helps you work with and educate adults, whether you're a lecturer, manager, or support staff.
+You will expand your expertise in adult teaching, as well as your understanding of educational development, learning technologies, and educational research.